NodeBB/docs/src/docs/configuring/databases/mongo.md

 wiki.
 The instructions to install can be found on [Joyent](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).

+!!! note
-**Note: NPM is installed along with node.js, so there is no need to install it separately**
+    NPM is installed along with node.js, so there is no need to install it separately

 Step 3: Install the Base Software Stack
 -------------------------